RickytheGuy/autoroute-manager/README.md

 ### GDAL for AutoRoute (Linux)
 AutoRoute, as it currently stands, was compiled on a Linux with GDAL 3.5.1.
-Assuming your windows is 64 bit, download gdal-202-1700-x64-core.msi [here](https://www.gisinternals.com/query2.html?content=filelist&file=release-1700-x64-gdal-2-2-3-mapserver-7-0-7.zip).
-Run the installer.
-By default, it will try to install GDAL either in Program Files or in the top level C:\.

-In a conda prompt, run the following (you replace "autoroute" for any other environment name of your choice):
+In a conda prompt, run the following (you can replace "autoroute" for any other environment name of your choice):
 ```
 conda create -n autoroute
 conda activate autoroute